ProbleMattic1/hugo-head/QUICKSTART.md

 **Content not loading?**
 - Check your API endpoint and token
-- Verify content is published in Hygraph
+- Verify content is published in your CMS
 - Check browser console for errors

 **Build failing?**